USDCAD Technical Analysis - Playing the range | Forexlive

 USD

-- The Fed left interest rates unchanged as expected with basically no change to the statement.
+- The Fed left interest rates unchanged as expected at the last meeting with basically no change to the statement.
 The Dot Plot still showed three rate cuts for 2024 and the economic projections were upgraded with growth and inflation higher and the unemployment rate lower.

 - Fed Chair Powell maintained a neutral stance as he said that it was premature to react to the recent inflation data given possible bumps on the way to their 2% target.